 For making my jig, I used the plans as they were provided, which state that all parts should be 3/4" material.
 I recommend good quality plywood such as Baltic Birch.
 I used what I had available for demonstration purposes only.
 The only difference was that I used 1/8" material for the base because I felt 1/4" might limit the amount of height I could get with some router bits.
 As it turns out, 1/4" would probably have worked fine.

 The first thing you will want to do is ensure you have all the parts needed, but the metal and wooden parts.
-The specific plans and instrucions are at http://www.thesharkguard.com/lynnjig.php
+The specific plans and instrucions are ARE NOT LONGER AVAILABLE AT at <broken link> http://www.thesharkguard.com/lynnjig.php <broken link>

 You will need ...